 Chris’s struggle of adversity reaches a tipping point when they are forced out onto the street when Chris cannot sell enough scanners to pay the rent.
 The scene shows Chris and his son lying on the floor of the train station’s public toilets.
 His son is sleeping on him, Chris is in tears and a close up shot of his face showed the pain and emotion.
 A birds eye view angle was also taken that looked down on the scene.
 At this point in the film the viewer can see that Chris and his son are rock bottom, with no money and no place to live.
 But Chris has to maintain a positive attitude and stay strong for his son.
 These shots show this as he was only crying and upset when is son is asleep.

 Determined to give his son a better life, Chris enrols in a stockbroker internship program, the odds are against Chris, the possibility of getting the job was very slim, he has two hours less every day than the other interns because he has to get in line at a homeless shelter with his son before 5 o’clock each day, so they would have somewhere to sleep for the night.
-“I made up my mind that when I had children, my children were going to know who their father was” This is a quote from the film shows us that Chris is driven by his son to give him a better life.
+“I made up my mind that when I had children, my children were going to know who their father was” This quote from the film shows us that Chris is driven by his son to give him a better life.
 This teaches us that Chris is determined and would never give up because he needs the job to provide for his son and give him a better life.
 This also shows a wider world meaning, and teaches us a lot about human nature, that everyone is driven by something to become successful.
 Everyone has something that pulls them along and gives them the motivation they need to succeed.

 Chris never lost hope that he could get the job, even known the odds were against him.
 He pushed through the adversity and reached the positive outcome.
-In the end Chris Gardener
+In the end Chris Gardener was a very successful stock broker and sold multi million dollar deals.
+His life and his sons life drastically improved with money coming in and Chris was very fulfilled that he had reached his goals and dreams.

 In the book “Soul Surfer” written by Bethany Hamilton, the viewer sees through Bethany’s eyes what it was like to rebuild her life after the shark attack.
 The viewer learns that if you have a passion for something nothing can get in your way of achieving that goal.
 Bethany is having a hard time accepting her amputated arm and everything she now has to do differently.
 She feels angry that this has happened to her, her surfing career was blossoming before the attack, she was making her way up the world ranks when the attack happened.
 Her life has been revolved around surfing for her whole life, so she couldn’t accept that she would never be able to surf again. “nothing could keep me out of the water.”
 Throughout the book Bethany never lost her hope that she would one day surf again.
 This teaches the reader that Bethany is determined to get back on her surf board, because it is the thing she loves the most.
 She wasn’t going to let her amputated arm stop her from becoming a professional surfer.
 “Everybody knows that it takes two arms in order to surf…but even before I got out of the hospital in fact, I was talking differently about the possibility of surfing again.” “nothing could keep me out of the water.”
 This shows that even known people were doubting that she would be able to surf, she didn’t let that get her down.
 She maintained her positive attitude throughout the whole book.
-This can be compared to “The Pursuit of Happyness” because like Chris who was driven by his son to give him a better life, Bethany was driven by her passion for surfing to never give up hope that she would make it as a professional surfer, because it had been her dream scene she was little.
+This can be compared to “The Pursuit of Happyness” because like Chris who was driven by his son to give him a better life, Bethany was driven by her passion for surfing to never give up hope that she would make it as a professional surfer, because it had been her dream since she was very young.
 Bethany had to overcome adversity in her journey to get back onto the waves and become a professional surfer.
 She had to go through rehabilitation to learn how to manage with only one arm and learning how to surf again.
 Bethany’s story can also relate to Chris Gardeners story in “The Pursuit of Happyness” because Chris never gave up on his dream of giving his son a better life.
 Both of these people overcame their adversity by never losing hope and staying determined.
 Bethany is now one of the worlds best surfers, even with only one arm.
 The reader can learn from this that if you have a passion for something and if you really want to succeed in something, anything is possible if you put your mind to it.

-In the film “127 Hours” directed by Danny Boyle, Aron gets his hand caught in between a large rock and a wall that was trapping him from getting out of the canyons.
+In the film “127 Hours” directed by Danny Boyle, Aron gets his hand caught in between a large rock and a wall in the canyons, that was trapping him from getting out.
 Aron faces many difficulties that would have most people giving up.
 But instead Aron didn’t lose his hope that he would survive, this is shown where Aron talks to himself trying to calm himself down.
 “Don’t lose it Aron, don’t lose it”.
 He only had a very small amount of water left, he was getting severely dehydrated and started to hallucinate.
 Throughout the film his hallucinations were ideals about the future and flashbacks of his past and showed things that he regretted.
 He made video diaries talking about what he would do differently.
 During one of his hallucinations, Aron is carrying a small boy on his shoulders laughing.
 This was a hallucination of what Aron wanted his future to look like.
 This shows the reader that he was driven by his past and future to survive.
 He was driven to survive so that he could have his own family.
 Aron was determined throughout the whole film and never lost hope.
 This is shown where the camera angle is a close up of just Aron’s face as he is working to free himself from the rock, it shows Aron’s face sweating with tears in his eyes.
 This shot showed how determined Aron was.
 Aron’s survival story can be compared to Joe Simpsons survival story in “Touching The Void” because like Joe, Aron didn’t give up and had to overcome his adversity with determination to survive.

 All of these texts and films show that by never losing hope and staying determined, will help you to achieve your goals and overcome any adversity.
 The reader learns through these characters experiences what it is like to overcome a very difficult situation with determination and never losing hope.
 The reader also learns that each of these characters had something that motivated them to survive and get through their adversity.
 The reader learns that if you stay determined and don’t lose hope through the adversity that you have more of a chance to succeed.